bhk/scam/reference.md

 "Rest" parameters (`...NAME`) may appear only as the last of the formal parameter.
 Optional `?NAME` parameters may not be followed by non-optional, non-rest parameters.

-Rest parameters may not be used with macros.

 ## Variables